Abdelfettah1982/hello_project/README.md

 # hello_project
-My first repository on GitHub in automation
+My first repository on GitHub in automation yes